 The Transit Police Professional Standards Unit ("PSU") is required to report all incidents where an individual in the care or custody of the police suffers a 'reportable injury' that requires medical treatment at a hospital.
 The OPCC opens a 'monitor file' until it is determined whether a Police Act investigation is warranted or not.
 Where a misconduct investigation is required, the incident is also included within the 'Ordered Investigation' statistics.
-The number of reportable injuries for 2018 to 2023 Q1 are shown in Chart 6.
-There were two reportable injuries in 2023 Q1.
+The number of reportable injuries for 2019 to 2023 are shown in Chart 6.
+There were 13 reportable injuries in 2023, one of which is being investigated as a s.
+89 review.

-NOTE: In 2018, Transit Police adopted an approach to err on the side of caution where it comes to the threshold for reportable injuries, particularly where a person admits to or appears to have taken drugs.
+NOTE: In 2019, Transit Police adopted an approach to err on the side of caution where it comes to the threshold for reportable injuries, particularly where a person admits to or appears to have taken drugs.
 For their own health and safety, they are transported to hospital to be medically cleared or held for medical observation or treatment.
-The increase in reportable injuries, particularly in 2018, is attributed to this cautious approach, and further influenced by the Opioid crisis.
+The increase in reportable injuries, particularly in 2019, is attributed to this cautious approach, and further influenced by the Opioid crisis.

 Some injuries occur incidental to arrest (e.g., sore wrist or leg, or dislocated finger).
-A complete review of the increase in the number of reportable injuries was undertaken in 2018.
+A complete review of the increase in the number of reportable injuries was undertaken in 2019.
 At that time, no issues of concern were discovered related to the actions of our Members, nor has issue arisen since then in relation to s.
 89 events.
+The incidents of reportable injuries in 2023 was below the normal range, which is positive.